Canterbury Hockey Club

 Canterbury Hockey Club is a field hockey club based in Canterbury, England.
 The club was established in 1901 and the home ground is located just outside Canterbury at Polo Farm.
 There are two water-based pitches, a topped sand based pitch, purpose built Indoor Hockey Centre and a clubhouse.

 The men's 1st XI play in the Men's England Hockey League and the ladies 1st XI play in the Women's England Hockey League.
 The large club fields ten men's sides, five ladies' sides, and various youth sides.

+The men's team have been champions of England on one occasion (1999–2000) and the women's team have been runner-up five times.